NJohnQA/TODO_WebApplicationProject/README.md

 	>a front-end developed using the language from the Front-end Technologies such as JavaScript, HTML, CSS, Selenium.

+## Documentation
+You can view all the documentation such as ERD, UML, Risk assessment and others in the repo too.

 ## Getting Started

 You can retrieve the project by cloning this repository into you device a simple code: